zeto/little_brother/README.md

 # LittleBrother

 Tracks and stores every action (controler:action pair) passed through the controller.

 The gem also supports user oriented tracking for more detailed/focus analysis.

-Disclaimer: this is NOT like Big Brother! :)
+Disclaimer: Little Brother this IS NOT Big Brother. :)

 ## Installation